-A collaborative divorce is when spouses are not in agreement, both are represented by a divorce attorney and both desire to move forward with your divorce in a cooperative way.
+A collaborative divorce is when spouses are not in agreement, both are represented by a divorce attorney, and both desire to move forward with your divorce in a cooperative way.
 A collaborative divorce is not realistic for all divorcing spouses but can save the parties financially and emotionally.
 When the parties proceed with a collaborative divorce, the parties work through their disagreements with their respective divorce attorneys.
 A signed Settlement Agreement, prior to a court filing, is the goal of a collaborative divorce.
 It is ideal for spouses that have differences to work through but want to avoid trial and the associated stress and additional expenses.

 A contested divorce is when the spouses do not agree on one or more issues including Alimony, Child Custody or Visitation, Child Support, or Property Division.
 Collaborative divorce may also not be realistic for the parties because of a hostile relationship or history.
 One or more parties may also just be ready to file and not have the patience to proceed with a collaborative divorce.
 Generally, a contested divorce is the most expensive type of divorce.
-Discussing options with a skilled divorce attorney can be helpful in decision making.
+Discussing options with a knowledgeable and skilled divorce attorney can be helpful in decision making.